 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

-This time we’re heading into the Multiverse for a look at Dr. Strange, first seen in 1978, and joining Tim for a chat about Stephen Strange’s rarelyacknowledged stint as Office Lothario Supreme is writer Gary Bainbridge.
-What will they find to say about Bobby Ball’s mastery of the mystic arts, Jessica Walter’s Post Office Queue Face Acting and why Andrew Collins was such a big fan of Marvel’s Three Men Sitting On A Bucket, and what does any of this have to do with who would ‘win’ out of a pipe with some glowing eyes stuck on and Stouffer?
+This time we’re heading into the Multiverse for a look at Dr. Strange, first seen in 1978, and joining Tim for a chat about Stephen Strange’s rarely acknowledged stint as Office Lothario Supreme is writer Gary Bainbridge.
+What will they find to say about Bobby Ball’s mastery of the mystic arts, Jessica Walter’s Post Office Queue Face Acting and why Andrew Collins was such a big fan of Marvel’s Three Men Sitting On A Bucket, and what does any of this have to do with who would ‘win’ out of a pipe with some glowing eyes stuck on it and Stouffer?
 Get listening and find out!

 Download – Subscribe